raymondkim007/cse15l-lab-reports/Lab_Report_3.md

 ## Grep `-i`

-The `-i` command for `grep` is arguably a very useful command, as it ignores upper and lower cases when matching the text file lines to the given pattern.
+The `-i` command for `grep` is an extremely useful command, as it ignores upper and lower cases when matching the text file lines to the given pattern.
 Let us demonstrate this below.

 By using the default `grep` without the `-i` option when searching for `"base pair"` in all text files for `technical/biomed`, we get returned with 226 lines.